 Section 7: See section 4

 Section 1: World War I and How It Set the Next 100 Years on its Violent Course - L. Cooper

-Construction of Self will explore three views of this most essential of human traits the biological, the philosophical, and the literary.
-Literature and philosophy have for centuries probed at the surface and the cavities of self.
-Biology, our teachers have told us, couldn't care a whole lot less about the nature of the human self.
+Construction of Self will explore three views of this most essential of human traits -- the biological, the philosophical, and the literary.
+Literature and philosophy have for centuries probed at the surfaces and the cavities of self.
+Biology, our teachers have told us, couldn’t care a whole lot less about the nature of the human self.
 But as we will see in this course, biological and medical sciences, though less overtly, are also steadily changing the way we view our selves.
-The consideration of these seemingly disparate subjects and their intersections will allow us to explore the process of self-construction and the ways in which our images of self are synthesized from the seemingly discontinuous fragments of our experience.
+Three pillars of self.
+However, since there is no single aspect of this universe that is not in some way relevant to the process of self-definition, we might as easily have picked any of several other perspectives, including things like art, religion, sociology, archeology, cosmology, and so on.
+But we only have one semester.
+And biology, philosophy, and literature offer a reasonable sampling of how we have struggled with our pictures of our selves since we first noticed we had selves and wondered just what we ought to do with them.
+Furthermore, the consideration of these seemingly disparate subjects and their intersections will allow us to explore the process of self-construction and the ways in which our images of self are synthesized from the seemingly discontinuous fragments of our experience.

 Section 5: America and the Civil War - M. Elkins